sensiren/jekyll-now/_posts/2017-10-17-toy-review-vesper-crave.md

 </div></blockquote>
 <h4>Final Thoughts</h4>
 I love my <em>Vesper</em>.
-I wear it almost every day and have recommend it to plenty of friends.
+I wear it almost every day and have recommend it to plenty of friends.<br>
-As a sex toy it is simple, versatile and effective.
+As a sex toy it is simple, versatile and effective.<br>
-As an accessory it's sexy and sophisticated.
+As an accessory it's sexy and sophisticated.<br>
 But for me, it's true power is in its symbolism.